topdan/www/ruby-on-rails/progress-bars.html.md

 ## [Introduction](#introduction)

 Progress Bars are essential for long-running tasks that require communication to the user their request was received and is being processed.
+Two approaches handle this problem: pinging and [websockets](https://github.com/rails/actioncable).
+Here, I'll tackle the simpler pinging approach.

 ## [Demo](#demo)